 There is an included city tour offered in Stockholm that provides a nice overview of the city.
 Since we had been there for a week and had seen most of the sites, we opted out of doing a tour, and instead stayed on the ship to enjoy some much-needed downtime after a hectic week at a conference.

 Our recommendation: Take the city tour, remaining to explore on your own after it’s finished.
 With an overview, you’ll know if there’s any area you want to return to for independent exploration.
 I enjoyed the Vasa Museum, as well as exploring the narrow streets with the guild houses, and recommend exploring those on your own rather than one of the fee-based tours.
 This is what we would have done had we not already seen the city.

 Day 3 – Helsinki, Finland

 Known for its fashion and design, Helsinki was named the World Design Capital for 2012, I knew that I wanted to do some Christmas shopping there.
+Yes, I really do plan my gift shopping that far in advance.
 We decided to take the half day guided city tour (included) to both see the sights (the Stone Church, a park with interesting art, and more) and get an idea of where to do our shopping.

 There were additional fee-based excursions in Helsinki that are longer and take you further afield.
 Since we knew that we wanted to shop, we didn’t look at those.